tristiisch/PyRamid/README.md

 Upon integration, the bot unlocks a range of commands.
 Simply type /help to access a list of all available commands.

+The original GitHub repository can be accessed [here](https://github.com/tristiisch/PyRamid).

 ## Usage

 Add this bot discord to your guild [here](https://discord.com/api/oauth2/authorize?client_id=1162155331124736101&permissions=380174863936&scope=bot).